The best views of Mount Fuji

 3. Lake Ashi

-Lake Ashi, formed in the caldera of the Hakone volcano, is one of the region's most emblematic sites.
+The lake Ashi formed in the caldera of the Hakone volcano, is one of the region's most emblematic natural sites.
 Its peaceful waters and natural setting make it an ideal place to admire Mount Fuji.

-There are several options for making the most of it: pirate boat cruises offer a unique perspective, while the trails around the lake allow you to see Mount Fuji from different angles.
+There are a number of options for making the most of it: a boat cruise offers a lovely setting on the lake, while the surrounding trails allow you to get some height.
 The famous floating torii of the Hakone-jinja shrine adds a mystical touch to the landscape, especially at sunset.

 Le mont fuji vu du Lac Ashi